Azure/arc_jumpstart_drops/README.md

 Your input and contributions are highly valued!
 If you have suggestions, feedback, or valuable insights to share, feel free to open an issue or create a new Drop submissions.

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant Arc Jumpstart team the rights to use your contribution.
-For details, visit https://cla.opensource.microsoft.com.
+For details, visit [Microsoft CLA](https://cla.opensource.microsoft.com).

-For furhter information about the Contribution process, see [Contributing](./CONTRIBUTING.md) guide.
+For more information about the Contribution process, see [Contributing](./CONTRIBUTING.md) guide.

 ## Trademarks